HarryHughes64/Mixed-Messages/README.md

 ## Room for Improvement

 - Log the message as one single string, rather than 3 seperate strings.
+HI